Save to List My Reading List

 (Mailing Address Here)

-In this section, you state the name, addresses, and phone numbers of your your registered agent.
-Please do not use incorporation services to incorporate or registered agent services of any kind.
+In this section, you state the name, addresses, and phone numbers of your registered agent.
+Do not use incorporation services to incorporate or registered agent services of any kind.

 Most nonprofits elect to have one of their local board members or the incorporator as their registered agent.